HolyChris/ProjectKerosene/README.md

 1. Find a 'Hello World' code snippet to ensure the device is functional
 1. Get the board to flash correctly, deploy your code, and start building your application.

-Project Kerosene offers the ability to skip to the last step: have a board with the correct toolchain available from anywhere on the planet.
+Hardshare offers the ability to skip to the last step: have a board with the correct toolchain available from anywhere on the planet.
 It is not a virtualized board, it is not a board with remote access, it is Hardware-As-A-Service where you can request a session on a physical device to get up and running with new hardware with no overhead.

 The following demonstration offers you the chance to become familiar with the ST Micro B-L072Z-LRWAN1 Discovery board which has a ST X-NUCLEO-IKS01A3 sensor board attached.
 Using this, you can build and test an entire end-to-end IoT Application on the Helium Network from anywhere on the planet with no need to have a single piece of hardware in your possession.

 # Getting Started with Helium Tutorial

-**NOTE: DUE TO A SUB-BAND CHANGE ON THE HELIUM NETWORK, WE RECOMMEND CREATING NEW DEVICES INSTEAD OF USING PREVIOUSLY PROVISIONED DEVICES.**

-In this tutorial, we'll provision a new device on the Helium network, request a remote session using Project Kerosene on an ST Micro B-L072Z-LRWAN1 Discovery board which has a ST X-NUCLEO-IKS01A3 sensor board attached, place our newly provisioned device keys into the provided sample code, flash our code onto the Discovery board, then see our data traverse the Helium network in real time, on real devices.
+In this tutorial, we'll provision a new device on the Helium network, request a remote session using Hardshare on an ST Micro B-L072Z-LRWAN1 Discovery board which has a ST X-NUCLEO-IKS01A3 sensor board attached, place our newly provisioned device keys into the provided sample code, flash our code onto the Discovery board, then see our data traverse the Helium network in real time, on real devices.
 At the end of the tutorial, we suggest what you can do with this system beyond an introduction.

 ![Device Creation](https://raw.githubusercontent.com/HolyChris/ProjectKerosene/master/images/ConnectingTo.JPG)